If you’re getting hounded by creditors, facing foreclosure on your home or feeling overwhelmed by debt in other ways, bankruptcy might be the answer.

 3. Understand your debt and settle on a course of action

-Having your financial paperwork organized will help you at this stage.
+Having your financial paperwork organized will help you immensely at this stage.

 You’ll want to understand what type of debt you’re trying to resolve.
-Debts like child support, alimony and certain unpaid taxes can’t be discharged.
+Debts like child support, alimony and certain unpaid taxes can’t be discharged (and bankruptcy can't halt wage garnishment related to those debts).
 Student loan debt, on the other hand, is not impossible to discharge, but note that it is difficult to do so.

 Knowing this ahead of time will help you decide whether to file Chapter 7 bankruptcy or Chapter 13 — or whether you qualify at all.
 Here’s how they differ: